psgrover2010/parry-blog/_drafts/the-venice-of-north-village-without-roads--holland.md

 &nbsp;

 ![](/uploads/DSC_0247-01.jpeg)

+#### Tips before Visiting Giethoorn, The Netherlands

+* Do consider staying the night

+Pack some picnic supplies because Giethoorn is such a tourist-heavy village, you can of course expect to pay tourist-heavy prices.
+There is a SPAR Supermarket on the outskirts of town, but it might be easier to just bring your own.

+I think this town will be considered as Asian town rather Dutch as you will hear as much Chinese as you hear Dutch.
+This town is insanely popular among Chinese tourists.

+Last but not least, be respectful.
+Remember this is still a place where people live.
+Never intrude on private property, obey the fences/gates and signs that say No Trespassing.
+Why I have included here as I saw there were too many people trying to open the gates for photos.

+&nbsp;

 Hope… this has stolen your heart and you plan to visit here soon.
 Do write your experience or comment below.